-To report an issue relating to a beneficiary or Representative Payee please use the “Report an Issue” button.Report an Issue
+To report an issue relating to a beneficiary or Representative Payee please fill out our online Ask For Help form.

 On April 13, 2018, the President signed into law the Strengthening Protections for Social Security Beneficiaries Act of 2018.
 This Act requires the Social Security Administration (SSA) to make grants to each state’s Protection and Advocacy System.
 As the Protection and Advocacy System for Massachusetts, DLC will use this grant to conduct reviews of representative payees under the Social Security and Supplemental Security Income (SSI) programs.
 In these reviews, DLC will ensure that the funds given to each beneficiary are being used appropriately and in the best interest of the beneficiary.

 Generally, what are the responsibilities of a representative payee?